 “The practice of decimation didn’t die with the Roman Empire.
 Military commanders throughout history have revived the tradition from time to time as a means of punishment.”

 BY ALL ACCOUNTS, Luigi Cadorna was an artless and pig-headed military commander.

-Decimation – Murder by Tens
+Decimation – Murder by Numbers

 Under such a sentence, a body of troops would be divided into sections of 10 men.
 One soldier from each group would be chosen at random, usually through a lottery.
 The unlucky infantryman would then to be beaten to death by his comrades.
 The sentences were carried out immediately regardless of the victim’s rank, reputation or even involvement in the transgression in question.
-The fatal blows were typically with clubs — a practice the Romans called fustuarium.
+The fatal blows were typically struck with clubs — a practice the Romans called fustuarium.

 Incidentally, individual soldiers could also suffer bludgeoning for such crimes as theft, desertion, lying to a superior or even submitting one’s self to sodomy.
 Interestingly enough, same-sex intercourse was perfectly legal under army regulations of the day, but only for the solider who was the dominant player in the act.